Answers to Common Questions

 letter or in an email from Oregon Tech Online.

-Your student ID number is used to log into Web for Student and CASHNet.
+Your student ID number is used to identify you.
 Keep

 this number handy or memorize it as you will use it frequently.

-If you have questions regarding your ID and PIN, please contact the Online department using the toll
+If you have questions regarding your ID and PIN, please contact the Online department.

 What is my login name and password?